What Is Incremental Backup

-This functionality is implemented in CloudBerry Backup and can be easily toggled from the UI of the software by going to the Backup Plan Wizard, until the step Advanced Settings.
+This functionality is featured in CloudBerry Backup and can be easily toggled from the UI of the software by going to the Backup Plan Wizard, then Advanced Settings.

-Check out our blog article about block level backup if you want to know more about its architecture and implementation within CloudBerry Backup.
+Check out our blog article about block-level backup if you want to know more about its architecture and its implementation within CloudBerry Backup.

 If you use incremental backup and have configured your backup plan well, then you will be able to recover your data, when needed, to the chosen point in time.

-Let's say, that your computer was hit with ransomware.
-But you were not aware of this and the backup software has uploaded all files to the cloud, thus changing your previous files.
-In that unfortunate case, you can simply recover your files to the state of the previous week, when your files were not affected by ransomware.
+As an example, let’s say that your computer has been hit with ransomware.
+Luckily, your backup software has uploaded all your files to the cloud, and you can simply recover your files to the state of the previous week or point in time when your files were not affected by ransomware.

 Be sure to check out our new video format—One Minute Drill.
 In our first video, we will explain the basics of incremental backup in (roughly) one minute.
 If you like this video, there will be much more to come.
 Let us know which topics will be most interesting to you.